Bobi Wine: Arua by-election incident

 On 14 August 2018, supporters of the independent candidate for parliament Kassiano Wadri allegedly obstructed and attacked President Museveni's convoy in the northern town of Arua, near Gulu.
 Museveni's motorcade was allegedly pelted with stones, leading to clashes between security forces and protesters.
-Later, Kyagulanyi, an outspoken critic of Museveni, revealed through a social media post that police had intentionally shot at his vehicle, killing his driver.
-Kyagulanyi had endorsed Wadri's candidacy against the official pro-Museveni candidate in Arua.
+Later, Wine, an outspoken critic of Museveni, revealed through a social media post that police had intentionally shot at his vehicle, killing his driver.
+Wine had endorsed Wadri's candidacy against the official pro-Museveni candidate in Arua.
+Museveni publicly blamed Wine for the incident.

-Kyagulanyi was arrested on 15 August 2018 for possible charges of unlawful possession of firearms and incitement to violence, after which he was brought in front of a military court and charged with the former the following day.
-The Times reported that Kyagulanyi appeared to have been beaten before appearing in court.
-Kampala Lord Mayor Erias Lukwago, a lawyer who has represented detained MPs, said that Kyagulanyi was in a worrying state of health and needed urgent medical attention.
+Wine was arrested on 15 August 2018 for possible charges of unlawful possession of firearms and incitement to violence, after which he was brought in front of a military court and charged with the former the following day.
+It was reported that Wine appeared to have been beaten before appearing in court.
+Kampala Lord Mayor Erias Lukwago, a lawyer who has represented detained MPs, said that Wine was in a worrying state of health and needed urgent medical attention.
 The government has repeatedly denied allegations of torture.
 Ugandan opposition leader Kizza Besigye called a press conference, where he demanded the MP's immediate release.

-With popular protests growing in Uganda demanding Kyagulanyi's release, and heated discussions in the Ugandan Parliament, the Ugandan State prosecution withdrew the charges filed during Kyagulanyi's second appearance in front of the General Court Martial in Gulu on 23 August 2018.
+With popular protests growing in Uganda demanding Wine's release, and heated discussions in the Ugandan Parliament, the Ugandan State prosecution withdrew the charges filed during Wine's second appearance in front of the General Court Martial in Gulu on 23 August 2018.
 The prosecution indicated it would further pursue possible charges in a civilian court for a possible trial of the MP.
-Upon release, Kyagulanyi was rearrested and charged with treason in a civilian court.
-In September 2018, Kyagulanyi was released on bail and travelled to the United States for medical treatment for injuries he allegedly received in custody.
+Upon release, Wine was rearrested and charged with treason in a civilian court.
+In September 2018, Wine was released on bail and travelled to the United States for medical treatment for injuries he allegedly received in custody.
 The Ugandan government banned his supporters from gathering on the day of his release, and on the day of his return from the United States.
 He eventually addressed his supporters in a gathering outside his home upon his return to Uganda on 20 September 2018.

-In August 2019, Kyagulanyi was charged with "intent to alarm, annoy or ridicule" President Museveni for his role in the Arua incident the previous year.
+In August 2019, Wine was charged with "intent to alarm, annoy or ridicule" President Museveni for his role in the Arua incident the previous year.
 The charges came a day after the death of Ziggy Wine, a fellow Ugandan musician and staunch critic of Museveni, who was kidnapped and tortured by unknown assailants.